 The Department of Theatre design faculty are looking for students who display potential in Theatrical Design.

-Feel free to choose a format or a mix of formats that is convenient for you – digital files, photos, sample materials in pdf or PowerPoint format, or a personal website.
+Feel free to choose a format or a mix of formats that is convenient for you, such as digital files, photos, sample materials in pdf or PowerPoint format, or a personal website.

 Frequently Asked Questions (FAQ)